-Members and the chairman of the Commission shall serve four-year terms beginning on February 1 and ending on January 31 or as soon thereafter as their successors are qualified, except that the initial appointees under Section 83102 shall serve six-year terms.
-No member or chairman who has been appointed at the beginning of a term is eligible for reappointment.
+Members and the chair of the Commission shall serve four-year terms beginning on February 1 and ending on January 31 or as soon thereafter as their successors are qualified, except that the initial appointees under Section 83102 shall serve six-year terms.
+A member or chair who has been appointed at the beginning of a term is not eligible for reappointment.

 History: Amended by Stats. of 1987, Ch.
-624.
+624; amended by Stats.
+2021, Ch.
+50.